rippo/chromeless.presentation.code/Grabs/Readme.md

 However this is not a recommended as I would like to pass this info in via the CLI

-Pass in args via the CLI
+04 Pass in args via the CLI
 -
 Now run
 ````
 $ node grab04.js --url=http://192.168.200.6:43504

-$ \\Where IP is the host IP address of the machine
+$ Change ip address to the HOST ip
 ````